Klopp: Liverpool's Premier League lead is irrelevant

 "We have to play all of them and we try with all we have to make sure we are ready.
 The number is absolutely not relevant to us."

-Liverpool ran riot against Leicester, claiming their 17th win in 18 Premier League games this season.
+Liverpool ran riot against Leicester, claiming its 17th win in 18 Premier League games this season.

 But, asked if his side had played better this season, Klopp said: "Yes, I would say so.